This blog post was updated in December 2020 after the RIPE NCC published the Billing Procedure for 2021.

-This blog post was updated in December 2019 to reflect that RIPE has now run-out of IPs and currently operates a waiting list for a single /24 instead of previous allocation size of /22.
+This blog post was also previously updated in November 2019 to reflect that RIPE has now run-out of IPs and currently operates a waiting list for a single /24 instead of previous allocation size of /22.

 What is an IP Address Run Out